PoisotLab/EcologicalNetworks.jl/docs/src/examples/integration_mangal.md

 unipartite_foodwebs[1:5]
 ```

 We can then compute any measure supported by `EcologicalNetworks.jl` for UnipartiteNetworks.
-In this example, we compute species richness, connectance, nestedness, and modularity.
+In this example, we compute connectance, nestedness, and modularity.
 To compute network modularity, we use 100 random species assignments in 3 to 15 groups as our starters, the BRIM algorithm to optimize the modularity for each of these random partitions, and retain the maximum value for each food web.
 Readers are invited to take a look at the [documentation](https://ecojulia.github.io/EcologicalNetworks.jl/dev/properties/modularity/) for further details on how to compute modularity.

 ```@example mangal
-foodweb_measures = DataFrame(fill(Float64, 4),
+foodweb_measures = DataFrame(fill(Float64, 3),
-                 [:rich, :connect, :nested, :modul],
+                 [:connect, :nested, :modul],
                  length(unipartite_foodwebs))

-# species richness
-foodweb_measures.rich = richness.(unipartite_foodwebs)

 # connectance
 foodweb_measures.connect = connectance.(unipartite_foodwebs)